x-systems/phlex-data/docs/conditions.rst

 Supported by: SQL, (Planned: Array, Mongo)

-The $field of addCondition() can be passed as either an expression or any object implementing Atk4\Dsql\Expressionable interface.
+The $field of addCondition() can be passed as either an expression or any object implementing Phlex\Data\Persistence\Sql\Expressionable interface.
 Same logic applies to the $value::

     $m->addCondition($m->getField('name'), '!=', $this->getField('surname'));